Unseen Worlds

 View the Sam Fox BFA Capstone Show

-STRUCTUREThe book is structured intentionally.
-The three sections move from micro to macro scale—beginning with the microbiome and ending in x-ray space.
+The book is structured intentionally.
+The three sections move from micro to macro scale, beginning with microbiomes and ending in x-ray space.
 That scale is also reflected in the typography.
 The microbiome section starts with large body text and wide margins, and as we move deeper into the sea and then into space, the type becomes smaller and the margins narrower.
 There is also an epistemological progression in the structure.
 Microbiomes are directly connected to human life, so the book begins in the familiar.
 By the time the reader reaches x-ray space, the content has moved into theoretical astrophysics.
 The design reflects this shift: it starts out more didactic and accessible, and it becomes increasingly complex as the science does.

 In microbiomes, diagrammatic illustrations echo scientific diagrams, with small, organic type elements growing across spreads.
 Captions and footnotes sit in the leading, living within the main body of the text.
 The deep sea section has flowing illustrations layered with text to evoke water, and pull quotes feel submerged.
-One spread centers text at the bottom like marine trenches, while captions float like ocean waves.
 X-ray space is the most complex and visually wild section, due to its abstract scientific content.
-The grid breaks down, illustrations become chaotic, and captions are spaced out.
+The grid breaks down, illustrations become chaotic, and captions are quite literally, spaced out.
 The final subsection builds from clean linework to solid shapes to full-on intentional illegibility.
 This is meant to show that not everything needs to be understood and that mystery can inspire awe.